Defective4/TrivialPacketProtocol/README.md

 ## About
 Trivial Packet Protocol is a client and server library, allowing you to send binary data in the form of packets over network.
 It makes it easier to maintain a continuous stream between two or more pieces of software running on different machines.
-The library is designed to allow you to design a network flow, where you use string commands to occassionally request data from the server and listen for a binary response.
+The library is designed to allow you to design a network flow, where you use string commands to occasionally request data from the server and listen for a binary response.

 ## Library features
 - [x] 🪶 Simple, lightweight client - server structure